-The main function of a NOC is to offer real-time network monitoring, analysis, reporting, troubleshooting, configuration, security information, and event management, capacity planning, security auditing, and other services that are necessary for large-scale network administration.
+The main function of a NOC is to offer real-time network monitoring, analysis, reporting, troubleshooting, configuration, and security information, with the help of specialised NOC tools and event management, capacity planning, security auditing, and other services that are necessary for large-scale network administration.

 The NOC gives you total insight into and control over all areas of your organization’s infrastructure.
 NOC provides a variety of benefits to businesses.
 Here are a few:

 IT departments that are more efficient: By offloading NOC duties from the internal IT team, staff may focus on essential projects and new initiatives.

 A NOC may expand alongside a company as it develops into new markets and locations, as well as provide the scalability required for daily or seasonal traffic changes.

 Since NOCs may operate 24*7, there is always someone to guarantee that all software, hardware, and networks are up and running.

 Rapid incident response: